Policy 5520A

 Deposit for Reserving a Room

 The deposit will reserve a room for the student (subject to availability).
-If, however, the student does not subsequently register for at least one credit-bearing course, and does not notify the College of this decision in advance, the student will forfeit the deposit.
+If, however, the student does not subsequently register for the minimum number of credit-bearing courses and does not notify the College of this decision in advance, the student will forfeit the deposit.

 Housing Deposit Refund